hazelcast/hazelcast-reference-manual/src/IntegratedClustering/WebSessionReplication.md

   <!--
     How is your load-balancer configured?
-    sticky-session means all requests of a session is routed to the node where the session is first created.
+    sticky-session means all requests of a session are routed to the node where the session is first created.
     This is excellent for performance.
     If sticky-session is set to false, when a session is updated on a node, entry for this session on all other nodes is invalidated.